smartrus/certified-jenkins-engineer-study-guide/certified-jenkins-engineer.md

 _E. root/api/getConfig?source=myFolder_

-_4. What architecture is recommended by the Jenkins Cookbook for a scalable Jenkins environment?_
+4. What architecture is recommended by the Jenkins Cookbook for a scalable Jenkins environment?

 _A.
 Distributed Builds Architecture_
 _B.
 Central Master Architecture_